Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 At Delmonicos, we are convinced that blockchain technology can ease electromobility adoption by optimizing the charging process while enhancing security and simplifying the user experience.

-## An immature ecosystem
+## A complexe value chain carried out by a multitude of actors
 As reflected by the following schema (Figure 1), most people think charging process of an electric vehicle is quite straightforward:
 You connect the charging station to the vehicle
 You start the charging process and then confirm that you are ok to use this station to charge your vehicle When you want to stop, you unplug the cable, the price is calculated, and a payment is executed from the client bank account to the station owner bank account